alex-acon/PublicCode/readme.md

 # Access Token Generator UI

 This guide will walk you through the process of using the Access Token Generator UI to generate an access token.
+The goal here is to reduce the risk of entering credentials and ultimately remove basic auth.

 ## Table of Contents